-I currently work 4 days a week in a NHS Talking Therapies Service (IAPT) as a High Intensity Psychotherapist, mostly providing Cognitive Behavioural Therapy (CBT) to adults with the whole range of psychological disorders and problems, as well as more every day problems such as the distress of job loss, housing problems, family problems - in fact distress of any kind really.
+I currently work 4 days a week in NHS Talking Therapies Service (IAPT) as a High Intensity Psychotherapist, broadly providing Cognitive Behavioural Therapy (CBT) to adults with the whole range of psychological disorders and problems, as well as more every day problems such as the distress of job loss, housing problems, family problems - in fact distress of any kind really.

 I first became interested in becoming a Counsellor many years ago when I was myself helped by a Counsellor following a traumatic event in my life.
 I hoped that one day I would be able to train to offer the same kind of help to others in need.
 In 1999 I saw a part-time course in Counselling advertised at Harrow College of Further Education and applied.
 I have never looked back.
 I knew from the start that this was the work I wanted to do for the rest of my life.